 “Starting today, you can find what you’re looking for using everyday language,” said Google in a blog post.
 For example, you can search for specific photos in a natural, descriptive way, like “Alice and me laughing,” “Kayaking on a lake surrounded by mountains” or “Emma painting in the backyard.”

 Additionally, you can choose whether to sort your search results by date or relevance, helping you find the specific image you’re looking for even faster.
-The improved search experience is rolling out in English to all users on and and will expand to more languages over the coming weeks.
+The improved search experience is rolling out in English to all users on Android and iOS and will expand to more languages over the coming weeks.

 Early Access to Ask Photos